 Policies with the aim of preventing the advertising and spread of misinformation were also committed to.
 Restricting ad services for parties that consistently misrepresent themselves online can be one way to do that.
 The companies also agreed that in certain circumstances, they would help advertisers monitor placement of ads and choose where ads get placed.

 However, a “sounding board” group including news, media and consumer associations, which was assigned to assess the tech firms’ action plan, stated that the code contained “no clear and meaningful commitments, no measurable objectives, hence no possibility to monitor process”.
 They called on the EU to closely monitor the situation.

 The tech firms plan to publish annual reports about their plans and performance, which is to be submitted to an independent third party for review.
 Voluntary commitments would be open to other companies to sign and could be updated in the future.

-The large tech firms have already circulated measures aiming at tackling misinformation on their platforms and providing more transparency around the political nature of certain ads.
-For instance, Google and Facebook forbid fake accounts or false identity claims by a group or business, and demote content deemed to be misinformation.
-Twitter, too, disallows impersonation and forbids developers from using automated bots to spam users or send them unsolicited messages.
+The large tech firms have already circulated measures to tackle misinformation on their platforms and provide more transparency around the political nature of certain ads.
+For instance, Google and Facebook forbid fake accounts or false identity claims by a group or business and demote content deemed to be misinformation.
+Twitter also disallows impersonation and forbids developers from using automated bots for spamming users or sending unsolicited messages.